Content marketing is one of the most effective ways to grow your firm. According to the eMoney Consumer Marketing Survey,… Read More

 - Where to find them: Facebook doesn’t even crack the top three social media channels used by Gen Z, so look for them elsewhere, such as: Instagram, Snapchat, and YouTube.

-Generational marketing, while clearly important, is only one aspect of comprehensive social media marketing.
+Generational marketing, while clearly important, is only one aspect of comprehensive social media marketing for financial advisors.
 Download our latest eBook, “The Financial Advisor’s Guide to Digital and Social Media Marketing,” for insights on digital marketing hurdles, how to build a plan and what tools will best support your goals.

 1. Statista, “Facebook: distribution of global audiences 2020, by age and gender,” Feb.
 14, 2020.